-While they do offer many competitive advantages over traditional websites for lead generation they are not without their detractors.
-Therefore, we want to take a balanced look at the pros and cons for using landing pages.
+While they offer many competitive advantages over traditional websites for lead generation they are not without their detractors.
+Therefore, we want to take a balanced look at the pros and cons of using landing pages.

 Landing Page Pros

 #1.
 Clear Message Match- Google stated they use the Landing Page Experience as a component to determine your Ad Rank, CPC, and Ad Auction position.
 Poor user experience can result in your ad being shown less and fewer conversions.

 Since landing pages offer a clear advantage over directing visitors to a home page with the message match it makes sense to use them for your Google AdWords campaigns.